stockparfait/experiments/distribution/README.md

-The plot indeed looks very nice, and most interestingly, it follows fairly closely the T-distribution plot, even if it somewhat underestimates the thickness of the tails of the sample distribution.
+The plot indeed looks very nice, and most interestingly, it follows fairly closely the T-distribution plot, even if it somewhat underestimates the thickness of the tails of the sample distribution (in fact, `a=2.55` is a better fit).

 The number of samples in the buckets is fairly high even as far as 30 MADs away (about 700 samples at +30 and -30 MADs).
 Notice the sample noise: it starts to